Tuition and Fees

 Keep in mind that there are other costs that each student will need to prepare for such as personal tools, project materials, rent, food, and entertainment.
 It is not inexpensive to attend our program, but it is likely less expensive that other schools with similar types of programs.

 In order to claim California residency for tuition purposes you will need to provide proof that you have resided in the state for at least one year prior to attending.
 For information regarding this please visit the https://www.mendocino.edu/admissions.

 General financial aid and scholarship information is available online:

-The Krenov Foundation, a non-profit foundation dedicated to the art and craft of fine woodworking, offers several scholarships to incoming students, both first and second years.
+The Krenov Foundation is a non-profit foundation whose mission is to continue the legacy of James Krenov, his values, approach to woodworking, and teaching.
+They are also dedicated to the art and craft of fine woodworking, and offer several scholarships to incoming students, both first and second years.

-Application for the scholarship should be made alongside applying for the Program.
+Application for these scholarship should be made alongside applying to the Program.
 The closing date for scholarship applications is March 31.

-• Welter Scholarship. $3000.
-To an incoming second year student.
+David Welter Scholarship – $3000 to an incoming second year student.